iNavFlight/inav-configurator/README.md

 ### Windows

 1. Visit [release page](https://github.com/iNavFlight/inav-configurator/releases)
-1. Download Configurator for Windows platform (win32 or win64 is present)
+2. Download Configurator for Windows platform (win32 or win64 is present)
+3. Install
-1. Extract ZIP archive
-1. Run the INAV Configurator app from the unpacked folder
+    * Extract ZIP archive and run the INAV Configurator app from the unpacked folder
+    * OR just use the setup program `INAV Configurator.msi`

-1. Configurator is not signed, so you have to allow Windows to run untrusted applications.
+4. Configurator is not signed, so you have to allow Windows to run untrusted applications.
 There might be a monit for it during the first run

 ### Linux

-### Outdated, TODO: Update for Electron

 1. Visit [release page](https://github.com/iNavFlight/inav-configurator/releases)
 2. Download Configurator for Linux platform (linux32 and linux64 are present)
    *  **.rpm** is the Fedora installation file.
 Just download and install using `sudo dnf localinstall /path/to/INAV-Configurator_linux64-x.y.z-x86_64.rpm` or open it with a package manager (e.g. via Files)
    *  **.deb** is the Debian/Ubuntu installation file.
 Just download and install using `sudo apt install /path/to/INAV-Configurator_linux64_x.y.z.deb` or open it with a package manager (e.g. via the File Manager)
-   *  **.tar.gz** is a universal archive.
+   *  **.zip** is a universal archive.
 Download and continue with these instructions to install
-3. Change to the directory containing the downloaded **tar.gz** file
+3. Change to the directory containing the downloaded **zip** file
 4. download [this](https://raw.githubusercontent.com/iNavFlight/inav-configurator/master/assets/linux/inav-configurator.desktop) file to the same directory.
 Its filename should be `inav-configurator.desktop`.
-5. Extract **tar.gz** archive
+5. Extract **zip** archive
 ```
-tar -C /tmp/ -xf INAV-Configurator_linuxNN_x.y.z.tar.gz
+unzip INAV-Configurator_linuxNN_x.y.z.tar.gz -d /tmp/
 ```
    **NN** is the bits of your OS. **x.y.z** is the INAV Configurator version number.